telerik/document-processing-docs/knowledge-base/generate-excel-files-from-ienumerable-collections.md

 ## Solution

 RadSpreadProcessing is the perfect fit for the requirement.
 It is possible to iterate a collection of any custom objects and populate the worksheet's cells with the values coming from the respective fields in the custom objects.
-A good example of a sample approach how to do it is available in the following code snippet which fills the data in a worksheet from a collection of Employee objects.
+A good example how to do it is available in the following code snippet which fills the data in a worksheet from a collection of Employee objects.
-This approach can be adopted to any custom collection that can be obtained as an input.
+This approach can be adapted to any custom collection that can be obtained as an input.

 ```csharp
         static void Main(string[] args)